-The application form takes about 10 to 15 minutes to complete.
-When applying online, you can save the form anytime and return to it later - simply click the 'save' button at the bottom of the page once you have entered your personal details.
-This is handy if you need to find information you don't have onhand!
+You can apply for any of our programmes by completing an online application.
+The application takes about 10 to 15 minutes to complete.
+You can save the form anytime and return to it later.
+Simply click the 'Save' button at the bottom of the page once you have entered your personal details.

 We’re here to help you with any questions or issues that pop up during the application process.
 Please contact our friendly support team with any query, no matter how big or small!

 Sometimes it is easier to have someone take care of the application process on your behalf, especially if English is not your first language.
-Locate one of AIC’s Approved Education Representatives or Agents in your country of residence.
-Click here to find an agent.
+Locate one of AIC’s Approved Education Representatives or Agents in your country of residence, contact our support team.